6502/iview/README.md

 - Updating the image on disk updates the view (live display)
 - Zoom is centered on mouse position
 - Transparency support
+- Rotation, cropping and format conversion with "save as..."
 - Supports most image formats (anything QImage accepts).
   On my system the list of known extensions is: bmp, bw, bw, dds, eps, eps, epsf, epsf, epsi, epsi, exr, exr,